LLyaudet/LLyaudet/README.md

 I have a website there: <https://lyaudet.eu/laurent/>.

 Here, on GitHub,
-I have currently 10 public repositories that I created, plus many other contributions to FOSS projects
+I have currently more than 10 public repositories that I created, plus many other contributions to FOSS projects
 (most of the time correction of typos).
 My personal repository is here: